How to give a great business presentation (Guide)

 - Use animation when it makes sense, but don’t overdo it

-If you are using slides, presentation templates can be helpful in the design phase.
-However, it is important to first craft the story you want to tell and then choose the best vehicle to tell that story.
+If you’re using slides, presentation templates can be helpful in the design phase.
+However, it’s important to first craft the story you want to tell and then choose the best vehicle to tell that story.

-Beginning with a template can force you to fit your story into a pre-defined model that may not be the best way to engage your audience.
-A presentation template can also help you achieve a consistent visual theme.
-Rather than sticking to the stock background templates, you can design your own to use in all of your presentations.
+Starting with a template can force you to fit your story into a pre-defined model that may not be the best way to engage your audience.
+Rather than sticking to the stock background templates, you can design your own to use in all your presentations.
+This will also help you achieve a consistent visual theme.

-Colors evoke emotion and can support the tone and message of your presentation.
+Colors evoke emotion and can support the tone and overall messaging of your presentation.
 Studies have shown that audience members react differently to certain colors.
 For example, black promotes authority and strength, while blue conveys reliability and trustworthiness.
-Red excites people, prompting them to be more innovative and take more risks.
-Orange demonstrates a combination of confidence and playfulness.
+Red excites people and encourages them to take more risks.
+And orange demonstrates a combination of confidence and playfulness.

-Always avoid busy patterns, as they are a distraction to your audience.
 The use of color also impacts the visibility of your presentation.
 Blue, green, and other “cool” colors work best for backgrounds, while “warm” colors such as red or orange work best for foregrounds.
-A dark background, such as grey or dark blue, with white or light text works well if you are presenting in a dark room.
-If presenting in a room with the lights on, a white background with black or dark text will work best.
+A dark background, such as gray or dark blue, with white or light text works well if you are presenting in a dark room.
+If you’re presenting with the lights on, a white background with black or dark text is best.
+No matter which colors you use, be sure to avoid busy patterns—they tend to be a distraction to your audience.

 Use the color wheel to drive your choice of color combination.
-The more a color contrasts with colors around it, the more visible the color will appear, such as black text on a white background.
-However, make sure the colors work for the presentation, as some contrasting colors—such as red on a purple background—are not ideal for text and background combinations.
+The more a color contrasts with the colors around it, the more visible it will appear, such as black text on a white background.
+However, make sure the colors work for your presentation, as some contrasting colors—for example, red on a purple background—are not ideal for text and background.

 Deliver your presentation

-When watching a presidential debate or high-profile awards ceremony, one can see the many differences in people’s presentational styles.
+If you’re watching, say, a presidential debate or high-profile awards ceremony, you can see the many differences in people’s presentational styles.
 You’ll find that there are many elements to a successful presentation.
 Your body language and voice are key storytelling tools.
 Like any professional performer, rehearsals are an important element to success.
-Rehearse your delivery to ensure your body language and voice work harmoniously to support your message and achieve your outcome.
+Practice your delivery to ensure your body language and voice work harmoniously to support your message and achieve your desired outcome.

 Manage your presentation voice

 Your voice plays an important role in your presentation.
-You want to project your voice so that your audience can hear you.
-Consciously slow down your speech and clearly enunciate.
-Add pauses to emphasize your points, and give the audience time to reflect and think.
-Remember, that pause feels much longer to you than it does to your audience.
+Project your voice so that your audience can hear you.
+Consciously slow down your speech and enunciate clearly.
+Use pauses to emphasize your points and give the audience time to reflect.
+Remember, a single pause will likely feel much longer to you than it does to your audience.

-Speak with passion and conviction about your subject.
-In every presentation, you want to create an emotional connection with your audience, even if it is an audience of one, which leads them to action.
+Also, be sure to speak with passion and conviction about your subject.
+In each presentation, you want to create an emotional connection with your audience which leads them to action.
 Your enthusiasm will move your audience and bring your words to life.
-Voice is even more important in the modern presentation, where we often deliver in digital formats without seeing our audience.
+Voice is even more important in a digital presentation, where we often deliver the content without being in the same room with our audience.

-In a live presentation, use your eyes to engage your audience, and maintain consistent eye contact.
+In a live presentation, it’s crucial to maintain consistent eye contact.
 A good rule of thumb is to look straight into the eyes of an audience member for three seconds at a time.

 Before your presentation, try to meet a few of the audience members.
-These can be your “friendly faces” in the crowd that allow you to feel more comfortable when speaking.
+These can be your “friendly faces” in the crowd who help you feel more comfortable when speaking.
 Make eye contact with several people in the audience and periodically glance at the whole audience while you are speaking.
 If you’re nervous about making eye contact, look at the audience member’s forehead; they won’t be able to tell!

 Minimize gestures

-While body language is important, you do not want to plan gestures.
-You want to convey sincerity, and a planned gesture can look false because it may not match your other involuntary body cues.
-That being said, using gestures sparingly helps engage the audience in your speech: the key is not to overthink it.
+While body language is important, you don’t want to plan gestures.
+The goal is to convey sincerity, and a planned gesture can look false because it may not match your other nonverbal cues.
+Using gestures sparingly helps engage the audience in your speech.
+The key is not to overthink it.

 Pause when needed

 There may be times when you are at a loss for words.
-You have a brain blip and cannot come up with the words.
-Relax; it happens to even the most practiced presenters.
+You have a brain blip and just can’t come up with the words.
+Relax!
+It happens to even the most experienced presenters.
 Rather than saying “um” or “ah,” take a breath.
 You may have a bottle of water at the front of the room with you, and taking a sip can give you a few seconds to collect your thoughts.

-While the pause may seem awkward to you, the audience will barely notice.
-If you are presented with a question and need a few moments to gather yourself, you can use statements like, “that’s a great question,” or “I’m so glad you asked that.”
+While the pause might seem awkward to you, the audience likely won’t notice.
+If you are presented with a question and need a few moments to gather yourself, you can use statements like, “That’s a great question,” or “I’m so glad you asked that.”
 You can also restate the question.
 These filler sentences often provide just enough time for you to organize your thoughts so that you can respond.
 It also avoids filing the space with “um” or “ah.”

-It sounds hokey, but it works.
-If you find yourself getting nervous and flustered, picture the audience in their underwear.
-If that sounds strange to you, try visualizing someone you know in the front row wearing a chicken suit—it’s practically guaranteed to calm your nerves!
+If you find yourself getting nervous and flustered, try visualizing someone you know in the front row wearing a chicken suit—it’s practically guaranteed to calm your nerves!

 After the presentation, you may have the opportunity to meet with some of the audience members.
-This time is also important to promote your consultancy, and can be used to network and form relationships.
-Answer as many questions as you can, and be sure to hand out your contact information.
+This time is also important to promote your consultancy, to network, and to form valuable relationships.
+Answer as many questions as you can and be sure to share your contact information with attendees.

-A presentation is your time to shine.
-You have an opportunity to advance yourself, your ideas and your consultancy.
+Remember: A presentation is your time to shine.
+You have an opportunity to promote yourself, your skills, and your services.
 Make the most of your moment in the spotlight by delivering a professional and poised presentation.

 In this guide